 This morning I looked out my kitchen window and was overjoyed to see baby blooms of the sweetest white and pink flowers growing on the Plum trees.
 I cannot wait to see these gorgeous trees in full bloom and share more pictures with you!

 Thank you for taking a stroll through my garden.
-I hope to share more pictures as the season progresses.
 I leave you with a cherished gift my daughter gave me yesterday.
 She was so proud to bring home, after a walk with her dad, fallen petals from two Tabebuia trees.
 These incredible trees are in bloom all around town and their yellow or pink flowers are something to witness if you ever get the chance.
 Stay well my friends.